DCC-EX/CommandStation-EX/Release_Notes/Nodes/nodes_cookbook_nvs.md

 will evaluate the values in NVS(21) and NVS(22) once only at startup.

-[Its accepted that this is not great for servo settings, it may be possible to modify servo handling as a special case to reevaluate these at run time but wait and see]
+[Its accepted that this is not great for servo settings, it may be possible to modify servo handling as a special case to ree-valuate these at run time but wait and see.
+I need feedback on any others that make sense to handle as special cases.]

 This can be particularly tricky when using a turnout or signal id because the turnout definition, or ONTHROW/ONCLOSE  will be evaluated once at startup but a THROW, RED etc  will be re-evaluated each time it is executed.

 Caution must be observed in IF() type macros because